Interview – Statkraft and the Future of Renewable Energy

 Why not drop into Bath, which is located approx. twelve miles from Bristol?
 Bath is Somerset’s largest city and has UNESCO World Heritage Site status.

 Mer operates charge points at Snapdragons Nurseries on Weston Road, where you can top-up your EV whilst you explore the city.
-Take the family to the Enchanted Garden of Light at The American Museum and Gardens before 31 December 2022 and enjoy a trail of magical illuminations.
-Prior Park Landscape Garden are offering an Advent Trail until 2 January 2023, and Theatre Royal Bath is hosting the pantomime of Aladdin until 8 January 2023.
+Take the family to The American Museum and Gardens for their ‘Winter Wonderland’.
+Prior Park Landscape Garden are offering an Advent Trail until 1 January 2024, and Theatre Royal Bath is hosting the pantomime of Sleeping Beauty until 7 January 2023.